Can Ozempic Help You Lose Weight? Things to Consider Before Using it!

 In 2017, a glucagon-like peptide 1 (GLP-1) drug Ozempic received FDA approval for use in adults with type 2 diabetes.
 But lately, it has garnered attention for all the wrong reasons: being used as a weight loss medication leading to a shortage of the medication for those who need it the most.

-This blog explains the role of Ozempic in weight loss and the things you need to consider before opting for this medication.
+This blog explains the role of Ozempic for weight loss and the things you need to consider before opting for this medication.

 Ozempic is an injectable drug to support blood glucose (sugar) management in adults with Type 2 diabetes.
 It is also approved to decrease the risk of heart attack and stroke in people with both Type 2 diabetes and heart conditions.